EXCLUSIVE-ValueAct calls for Seven & i to spin off 7-Eleven retail chain

 Seven & i is currently conducting a strategic review and has pledged to announce its decisions by early March.
 Among the other options under consideration are a sale of Seven & i itself, a sale or spin-off of its superstore business, or maintaining the status quo.

-ValueAct said in its letter it was not happy with the pace of change at the company after six new directors joined the company's board over the past year.
+ValueAct said in its letter it was not happy with the pace of change at the company after six new directors joined the company's board over the past year, even as the investment firm commended the work of the newcomers.
 "The debate at the board of Directors about the strategic review appears to be unresolved after four months of deliberation," the letter said, adding this could signal split opinions on the board or between executives.

-The fund suggested shareholders might be able to broker an impasse by making their views known.
+The fund suggested shareholders might be able to break any impasse by making their views known.

 ((Greg.Roumeliotis@thomsonreuters.com; +1 646 223 6022; Reuters Messaging: greg.roumeliotis.thomsonreuters.com@reuters.net))